World-Snapshot/StreamFlow/README.md

 Therefore, the current public version is a relatively early and clean version.
 If there are any differences between the code and the paper, the code shall prevail.
 We may carry out major version updates from time to time in the future.

-**Bug:** We did not conduct any further experiments on other flow models.
+**Compatibility:** We did not conduct any further experiments on other flow models.
 If there are slight differences in their time steps, they need to be adapted independently.

 **Example:** We are currently in the process of cleaning up.
 If you want to use it in various scenarios as soon as possible, you can develop it yourself.
 You can study the example of StreamDiffusion and then modify it to call our library.

+## Contact

+If you are interested in matters such as the code, how to collaborate, please contact [@FangSen9000](https://github.com/FangSen9000).

 ## Acknowledgments